Cocoy Laurel: Early life and education

-Victor Laurel was born in the Philippines on March 2, 1953, to lawyer Salvador Laurel (who later became Vice President) and theater actress Celia Diaz.
+Victor Diaz Laurel was born in the Philippines on March 2, 1953, to lawyer Salvador Laurel (who later became Vice President) and theater actress Celia Diaz.
 He was the eldest son among eight children, with older sisters and younger siblings.
 He studied at the La Salle Green Hills for his elementary and high school studies.
 Laurel was reportedly shy and was bullied by older youth.

 At 19 years old, he moved to Madrid to study portrait painting at Academia Real de Bellas Artes.
 Laurel in between acting also studied at the American Academy of Dramatic Arts and music at Juilliard School in 1972; both in New York.

 Career

 Early years and appearance in film

 Laurel was first scouted via a 1967 Romeo and Juliet of the Philippines talent search contest in the Philippines organized by Paramount Pictures.
 He was selected as the Romeo for the talent search associated with Franco Zeffirelli's 1968 film Romeo and Juliet.
-He also sang the theme song of the film at Two For The Road of Elvira Manahan.
+He also sang the theme song of the film at Two for the Road of Elvira Manahan.

 Laurel joined the Repertory Philippines, debuting in Plaza Suite (1968) which also starred his mother.
 He then acted in Doña Rosita La Soltera, Fiddler on the Roof and The Best of Broadway.

 Laurel was known for being part of a love team with Nora Aunor.
 They debuted together in the film Lollipops and Roses (1971) before appearing in Impossible Dream (1973), and Lollipops and Roses at Buroong Talangka (1975).
 He also appeared in films such as Ophelia and Paris, Disco Fever, and Pinoy American Style.
 His last film was in 1982.